The Governance Gap

 Next in This Series

-In Part 2, we will unveil the Building Constitution—a comprehensive governance framework for building AI that effectively bridges the Governance Gap.
+In Part 2, we will unveil the Building Constitution—a comprehensive governance framework for building AI that effectively bridges the AI Governance Gap.
 This framework is structured around three key pillars: Explainable AI, Human-in-the-Loop oversight, and Bias Mitigation, and it aligns with NIST AI RMF, the EU AI Act, and DHS critical infrastructure standards.

 James C. Waddell is the President of Cognitive Corp, an AI enablement company located in Chicago that focuses on the built environment.
 He also serves on the IFMA Information Technology Council board and speaks internationally on AI governance within facility management.

-cognitive-corp.com | bob@cognitivewx.info
+Cognitive Corp | bob@cognitivewx.info

 Comments